-( (c) business is, and has been since 30 June 2021, trading premises in Queensland; and ( (d) ANZ business's primary activity is an activity listed in ZSIC under class code 4820, 5010, 8921, 8922, d or 9139; and ( (e) predominant clients for the business's primary ity are tourists; and ( (f) e of the following entities is an insolvent under inistration or is under administration or in ivership or liquidation- (i) the business; (ii) if the owner of the business is a sole trader-the owner; (iii) if an owner of the business is a partnership, private company, public company or trust-the partners in the partnership, directors of the company or trustees of the trust; (iv) an associated entity of an owner of the business. , a business is not a category C business if the s a category B business or an excluded business. - ategory B non-profit organisation
+(c) the business is, and has been since 30 June 2021, trading from premises in Queensland; and (d) ANZ business's primary activity is an activity listed in ZSIC under class code 4820, 5010, 8921, 8922, d or 9139; and (e) predominant clients for the business's primary vity are tourists; and (f) none of the following entities is an insolvent under administration or is under administration or in receivership or liquidation- (i) the business; (ii) if the owner of the business is a sole trader-the owner; (iii) if an owner of the business is a partnership, private company, public company or trust-the partners in the partnership, directors of the company or trustees of the trust; (iv) an associated entity of an owner of the business.
+(2) a business is not a category C business if the s a category B business or an excluded business. - ategory B non-profit organisation (1) Δn on_nt ofit organisation is a category B non-profit

-- (1) A non-profit organisation is a category B non-profit organisation if - the organisation-(a) - holds an Australian Business Number; and (i) - has continuously held the same Australian (ii) Business Number since 30 June 2021; and - the organisation is registered for GST; and (b) - the organisation is, and has been since 30 June 2021, (c) trading from premises in Queensland; and - on 30 June 2021, the business had at least 50 employees (d) in Queensland; and
+- (1)A non-profit organisation -15 non-proju organisation if- - (a) the organisation - holds an Australian Business Number; and (i) - has continuously held the same Australian (ii) Business Number since 30 June 2021; and - the organisation is registered for GST; and (b) - the organisation is, and has been since 30 June 2021, (c) trading from premises in Queensland; and - on 30 June 2021, the business had at least 50 employees (d) in Queensland; and